NodeBE4/opinion/_posts/2022-03-28-EnclavedMicrostate.md

 ----- __297.12__ -----2022-04-05 14:29:15+08:00:

-Not everyone can afford the luxury of presuming criticism is in good faith.
+Not everyone can afford the luxury of presuming all or even most criticism is in good faith.